getjared/scylla/documentation.md

 void save_conversation(const char *conversation, const char *format);
 ```

-this function saves the conversation in the specified format (txt, json, or md). it generates a timestamped filename and writes the conversation to the file.
+saves the conversation in the specified format (txt, json, or md). it generates a timestamped filename and writes the conversation to the file.

 ### make_api_request